How Many Times Can I Use a Mask?

 For community use, we recommend extended use of N95s, FFP2, FFP3, CaN95s, CaN99s (respirators), and by extension, of disposable masks.
 This will also be relevant in health care settings where PPE is in short supply.
 Extended use will mitigate environmental concerns.
 More information on recycling and other methods of protecting the environment from these masks is needed.

-In other settings, it is reasonable to use a respirator repeatedly, drying it out between uses.
+In other settings, using a harm-reduction model, it may be reasonable to use a respirator repeatedly, drying it out between uses.
 Discard it if the straps break or becomes visibly damaged or soiled, or if you don’t get a good seal with your user seal check.

 In Degesys, there was increased fit failure the more hours, the more shifts, and the more donning and doffings; however, the repeat fit test (requires >99% filtration) used in this work is a very high standard; we don’t know by how much they failed because the methodology wasn’t quantitative.